All Episodes

 I don't know.

-I don't think it is fifty.
+I don't think it is 50.

 I think he is underwater.

-And I think what the Democrats believe, rightly or wrongly, is confrontation, keeps the party together, and you know, is passable as a political strategy.
+And I think what the Democrats believe, rightly or wrongly, is confrontation keeps the party together and, you know, is passable as a political strategy.

 Look, I believe in compromise.

-I think we should compromise on immigration, uh do some sort of border security enhancement combined with a path to citizenship for DACA and uh for the illegals to give them a right to stay here legally.
+I think we should compromise on immigration, do some sort of border security enhancement combined with a path to citizenship for DACA and for the illegals to give them a right to stay here legally.

 I think that makes sense.